RohanAlexander/heapsofpapers/README.md

 -   Add CI.
 -   Add message that estimates how long it’ll take and asking whether the user would like to proceed.
+-   Add examples of doing this for CSVs and for html.
 -   Option to save to Dropbox.
 -   Make the length of the pause dependent on the size of the file that is downloaded, by default.